Seniors’ Centre Without Walls

 NOTICE: Please check with each of the organizations regarding sign up and participation

-Ronda has always been passionate about helping older adults and advocating for individuals, which is what led her into teaching and now on the journey to become a Social Worker.
-When her mom was diagnosed with dementia and began to struggle at home alone, Ronda moved to live with her mom.
-Determined to keep her mom home in familiar surroundings, she became her moms caregiver.
+Ronda has always been passionate about helping older adults and advocating for individuals of all ages.
+When her mom was diagnosed with dementia, Ronda moved to live with her so that she could remain in her own home.
 During this time, she found there was not a lot of support to assist people to remain, in their own homes.
 This led to the idea for forming a non-profit organization that could be a support to those wanting to remain, in their own homes.

 As the founding director of Age Friendly Outreach & Resource Network, Ronda is an avid supporter of ‘Aging In Place’ and believes that we need to have more resources available to help older adults remain in their own homes.